isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 1. Rice doused with a modified bulgogi sauce
 2. Light shredded lettuce with very finely shredded purple cabbage (ratio of like 4:1).
 Optional: shredded carrots.
 3. Sweet Potato Noodles (AKA japchae, or glass noodles)
-4. Korean fried chicken (AKA mochiko chicken, although modified).
+4. Korean fried chicken (AKA modified mochiko chicken or a more traditional korean fried chicken).
 Can also do pork or beef.
 5. Black and white sesame seeds, spicy mayo, and white lime sauce.

 Be generous with all sauces.
 Douse the rice well, but not so much it puddles at the bottom.
 For the top two sauces, put more than you think you would from the picture.
 Cupbop's sauces make the dish.